Ultramarathon: Oceania, Australia, and New Zealand

-Australia

 In Australia, the Westfield Ultra Marathon was an annual race between Sydney and Melbourne contested between 1983 and 1991.
 Greek runner Yiannis Kouros won the event five times during that period.
 Australia is also the home of one of the oldest six-day races in the world, the Cliff Young Australian 6-day race, held in Colac, Victoria.
 The race is held on a 400-meter circuit at the Memorial Square in the centre of Colac and has seen many close races since its inception in 1984.
 The 20th Cliff Young Australian six-day race was held between 20 and 26 November 2005.
 During that event, Kouros beat his existing world record six-day track mark and set a new mark of 1036.851 km.
 The Coast to Kosciuszko inaugurated in 2004, is a 246 km marathon from the coast to the top of Mount Kosciuszko, Australia's highest mountain.

 Australia has seen a steep growth in ultrarunning events and participants in recent years.
 Many new races have come into inception, covering a range of ultramarathon distances from 50 km right through to multi-day events.
 The cornerstone of Australian Ultra events is such races as Ultra-Trail Australia 100, The Great North Walk Ultras, Surf Coast Century, Bogong to Hotham, Alpine Challenge, GC50 Run Festival, and the Cradle Mountain Run.
 The Australian Ultra Runners Association (AURA) has a comprehensive list and links of events and their respective results.

-New Zealand

-New Zealand's first ultramarathon, called the Kepler Challenge, was held on a 60 km trail through Fiordland National Park.
+In New Zealand, the Kepler Challenge is held on a 60 km trail through Fiordland National Park.
 It has been running since 1988 and is one of the country's most popular races.
-New Zealand's Northburn 100 ultra mountain run is the first 100-mile (160 km) race through the Northburn Station.
-The Te Houtaewa Challenge has a 62 km race on a ninety-mile beach, in Northland.
-The runners have to contend with rising tides and soft beach sand and the March race dates often mean the race is run in the cyclone season.
-In 2014 the ultramarathon was postponed because of Cyclone Lucy.
 The Tarawera Ultramarathon is currently one of the most competitive ultras in New Zealand and part of the Ultra-Trail World Tour.